-With its mystifying temples, enchanting cherry blossom trees, and technologically-advanced cities, Japan is a country that lives large in the common imagination.
-In Japan, ancient culture and fast-paced modern life sit side by side in Japan, making for a rich and fascinating country that has visitors marvelling around every corner.
-Many people who visit Japan return again and again, so that they can experience more of what this beautiful country has to offer.
+With its mystifying temples, enchanting cherry blossom trees, and technologically-advanced cities, Japan is a nation that lives large in the common imagination.
+In Japan, ancient culture and fast-paced modern life sit side by side, making for a rich and fascinating country that has visitors marvelling around every corner.
+Many visitors to Japan return time and time again, so they can experience more of what this beautiful island has to offer.

-Visiting Japan as part of a cruise holiday is one of the best ways to see this eclectic country, as it allows you to experience the different cultures of its diverse regions.
-Incredible scenery, with exciting port days to discover the history and culture of Japan, makes the country perfect for exploring during a cruise holiday.
-To help you discover some of the joys that are awaiting anyone who cruises around Japan, we have produced this guide with everything you need to know about Japanese cruising.
+Visiting Japan as part of a cruise holiday is one of the best ways to see this eclectic destination as it allows you to experience the variety of cultures of its diverse regions.
+Picture-perfect scenery coupled with thrilling days at port to discover Japanese history and culture makes the country perfect for exploring during a cruise holiday.
+To assist you in discovering some of the joys that are awaiting anyone cruising around Japan, we have put together this guide with everything you need to know about Japan.

 Japan City Guides

-When you think of Japan’s cities, bustling Tokyo with its busy streets and neon-lit skyscrapers probably comes straight to mind.
-Japan’s cities are actually widely varied, although most have a rich heritage and the ancient and modern sitting side by side is a theme throughout much of Japan.
-Whether you crave glittering skyscrapers, mountain ranges, ancient temples or rolling oceans, Japan has a city to suit your tastes.
+When you think of Japanese cities, the bustling metropolis of Tokyo with its busy streets and neon-lit skyscrapers probably comes straight to mind.
+Although most have a rich heritage and blend the old and new, Japanese cities are widely varied.
+Whether your heart yearns for dazzling skyscrapers, towering mountain ranges, ancient temples, or rolling oceans, Japan has a city to suit your tastes.

-We have put together a few city guides to some of the best loved cruise destinations in Japan to help you make sense of this huge range of cities.
+We have put together a few city guides to some of the most popular cruise destinations in Japan to help you make sense of this huge range of cities.
 Letting you sample what each region has to offer, cruising is one of the best ways to explore this diverse island nation.
-These guides will give you a little taste of what to expect in each city, as well as a few recommendations on what to see, do, and eat during excursion days.
+These guides will give you a little taste of what to expect in each city as well as a few recommendations of what to see, do, and eat during shore excursions.

-Neon-bright and ultra-modern, rich with heritage and dripping in cherry blossom: Tokyo is all of these things.
-Famed for its head-spinning pace of life and its status as one of the most tech-savvy places on earth, Tokyo is an exciting city that almost feels like being in the future.
-It is the most populated city on earth, but the massive streets and clever public transport make it simple to experience all that Tokyo has to offer.
-With its beautiful ancient temples, Michelin-starred restaurants, and bizarre vending machines that offer everything from canned bread to ramen noodles, you’ll never stop being amazed by the thrilling city.
+Neon-bright and ultra-modern, dripping with heritage and decorated with cherry blossom: Tokyo is all of this and more.
+Famed for its head-spinning pace and its status as one of the most tech-savvy places on earth, Tokyo is an exciting city that almost feels like you’re in the future.
+It is among the most populated cities in the world, but the broad streets and efficient public transport make it simple to experience all things Tokyo.
+With its ornate temples, Michelin-starred restaurants, and bizarre vending machines that offer everything from ramen noodles to canned bread, this thrilling city will never cease to amaze you.

 After you’ve spent some time exploring the immersive city of Osaka, you’ll see why it’s one of the most popular tourist destinations in Japan.
-The city’s futuristic skyline featuring impressive contemporary architecture belies the delightful remnants of Edo-period Japan that are around every corner.
-From an alleyway that has been carefully preserved to allow you to experience the sights and sounds of imperial Japan, to the awe inspiring and impossibly modern Umeda Sky Building, this is a city that is bound to keep you guessing.
+The city’s futuristic skyline featuring impressive contemporary architecture belies the charming remnants of Edo-period Japan around every corner.
+From a carefully preserved alleyway that allows you to experience the sights and sounds of Imperial Japan to the awe-inspiring and ultramodern Umeda Sky Building, Osaka is a city that is bound to keep you guessing.

-With its glittering cosmopolitan skyline, traditional Japanese gardens, ancient temples, and unusual collection of museums, Yokohama is a truly fascinating city to visit.
-The rich culture and heritage can be clearly seen in Yokohama, showcased in beautiful old buildings and temples that date back to the days before the city had its sparkling modern veneer.
-Whether you’re marvelling at the city from Landmark Tower, dancing across the city with Pikachu, or sampling every type of ramen you could imagine, you’re guaranteed to have fun in Yokohama.
+With its glittering cosmopolitan skyline, traditional Japanese gardens, elaborate temples, and unusual collection of museums, Yokohama is a truly fascinating city to visit.
+The rich culture and heritage of Yokohama are evident in the elegant, old structures and temples that date back to the days before the city had its sparkling modern veneer.
+Whether you’re marvelling at the city from above on the Landmark Tower, skipping through the city with Pikachu, or sampling every type of ramen you could ever imagine, you’re guaranteed to have a blast in Yokohama.

-This lovely port city is nestled between the sea and the majestic mountain ranges behind it, giving it a unique modern skyline surrounded by natural beauty.
-Kobe suffered a devastating earthquake in 1995, and it’s amazing to see how Kobe has rebuilt and flourished in the wake of the tragedy.
-As famous for its outstanding culinary achievements – think Kobe beef – as it is for its status as one of Japan’s most important trade ports, Kobe has so much to explore.
-With fascinating museums about the maritime industry Kobe relies upon, tours of traditional sake breweries, and trips to the beautiful nature that surrounds it, this city has so much to enjoy that you won’t know where to start.
+The lovely port city of Kobe is nestled between Osaka Bay and the majestic mountain range behind it, giving it a unique, modern skyline surrounded by natural beauty.
+It’s amazing to see how Kobe has rebuilt and flourished since a devastating earthquake hit the vibrant city in 1995.
+As famous for its outstanding culinary achievements – think Kobe beef – as it is for its status as one of Japan’s most important trading ports, there is plenty to explore in Kobe.
+With fascinating museums dedicated to the maritime industry Kobe relies upon, tours of traditional sake breweries, and excursions to the surrounding natural scenes, this city offers so much to experience that you will not know where to start.

 In-Depth Guides to Japan

-Alongside the city-specific guides, we’ve also introduced some of Japan’s nationwide delights and cultural intrigue.
+Alongside our city-specific guides, we would also like to introduce some of Japan’s nationwide delights and cultural intrigue.

-Japan’s culture and customs are as unique as they are beautiful, and it’s important to brush up your skills before you go to make sure you can return the abundant courtesy that you will always receive in Japan.
-From taking your shoes off before you enter someone’s home, to never whipping a handkerchief out of your sleeve and blowing your nose in public, there are lots of customs that you will need to observe if you don’t want to appear rude.
-Whilst lots of Japanese people speak English, it’s also good to learn a few polite words in Japanese so you can show off your manners wherever you are.
+Japanese culture and customs are as unique as they are beautiful, and it’s important to brush up on your skills before you go to make sure you can return the abundant courtesy that you will always receive in Japan.
+From taking your shoes off before entering someone’s home to never whipping a handkerchief out of your sleeve to blow your nose in public, there are many customs that you must observe if you don’t want to appear rude.
+Whilst lots of Japanese people speak English, we recommend that you learn a few polite phrases in Japanese, so you can show off your manners wherever you are.

-Japan is filled with many beautiful buildings, and they are often religious shrines or temples designed to foster peaceful atmospheres for prayer and contemplation.
-Castles that once belonged to rich and powerful rulers can also be found in many areas of Japan.
-All these buildings make for a fascinating insight into the changing fashions and aesthetics of the various dynasties that ruled over Japan in the past.
-Our infographic gives you a quick overview of some of the best places to delve into Japan’s past, and where to find them.
+Japan is filled to the brim with many stunning buildings: Most of which are religious shrines and temples designed to foster peaceful atmospheres for prayer and contemplation.
+You can also find castles that once belonged to rich and powerful rulers in many areas of Japan.
+All these structures provide a fascinating insight into the shifting fashions and aesthetics of the various dynasties that ruled over Japan in the past.
+Our infographic gives you a quick overview of some of the best places to delve into Japan’s past and where to find them.

-Japan’s beautiful cuisine is famous worldwide, but there is no better place to experience their delicious food than in the country itself.
-From ramen near your hotel to fine sashimi in a top restaurant, you will never have experienced anything like the explosion of flavour that waits for you in Japan.
-Experience sushi from chefs who underwent three years of training just to cook the rice perfectly.
-You can also head to the local market vendors to snag some mouth-watering treats from market vendors.
-There are so many wonderful dishes in Japanese cuisine, and you’ll want to try them all.
+Japan’s picture-worthy cuisine is famous worldwide, but there is no better place to experience the authentic delicacies than in the country itself.
+From ramen near your hotel to first-rate sashimi in a top restaurant, never in your life have you experienced anything like the flavour explosion that awaits you in Japan.
+Delight in sushi from chefs who underwent three years of training just to cook the rice perfectly.
+You can also head to the local market vendors to snag some mouth-watering treats.
+With so many mouth-watering dishes in Japanese cuisine, you’ll want to try them all.

-Japan’s Edo Period, which took place between 1603 and 1867, was a time of political peace and stability across the country.
-Edo, now known as Tokyo, was the largest city in the world at that time, and the remnants of this rich and stable period can still be seen in the city today.
-Much of what we think of as traditional Japanese culture comes from this time period, with museums, gardens, buildings, and customs still echoing this period of Japan’s history.
-Some of the best places to immerse yourself in the period can be found in Tokyo itself.
+Taking place between 1603 and 1867, Japan’s Edo Period was a time of political peace and stability throughout the country.
+Edo, which is now modern-day Tokyo, was the largest city in the world at the time, and the remnants of this prosperous and stable period can still be seen in the city today.
+Much of what we think of as traditional Japanese culture comes from this time period with museums, gardens, buildings, and customs still echoing this period of Japan’s history.
+Some of the best places to immerse yourself in the Edo period can be found in Tokyo itself.

-Japan isn’t the first country that comes to mind when you’re booking a paradise beach holiday, but the beautiful Okinawa in northern Japan will have you thinking differently.
-With acres of white sand, glittering blue oceans and stunning scenery, Okinawa has everything you could hope for in a paradise island.
-Lounge on the beaches, get up close and personal with the spectacular marine life, or trek through the lush jungles; whatever you do, be sure to refuel with some of the island’s unique and delicious cuisine.
+When you’re booking a paradise beach holiday, Japan probably isn’t the first destination that comes to mind, but the beautiful Okinawa in northern Japan will make you think otherwise.
+With acres of white sand, glittering blue oceans, and stunning scenery, Okinawa has everything you could hope for in a paradise island.
+Lounge on the beaches, get up close and personal with the spectacular marine life, or trek through the lush jungles.
+Whatever you decide to do, be sure to refuel with some of the island’s unique and flavourful cuisine.

-If the above guides have got you in the mood to visit the Land of the Rising Sun, then start planning your cruise holiday to Japan today!
+If the guides listed above have put you in the mood to visit the Land of the Rising Sun, then start planning your cruise holiday to Japan today!
 Check out our wide selection of fantastic Japan cruise deals or ring our Australia-based cruise specialists on 1300 857 345.